fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * list-grants - lists the grants
     * revoke-grant - to remove a grant
     * A grant token is generated & can be passed as an argument to KMS APi

+#### Encryption Context

+Key value pair of additional data that you want associated with AWS KMS-Protected information

+* Enforce tighter controls for your encrypted resources
+* Insight into the usage of your keys from an audit perspective
+* Is logged in clear text within CloudTrail

 #### Data At Rest KMS

 * EBS